 Kofi Amoo-Gottfried.
+Mr. Amoo-Gottfried has served on our Board since December 2022.
 Mr. Amoo-Gottfried has served as the Chief Marketing Officer of DoorDash, Inc., an online food ordering and delivery platform, since January 2022.
 From May 2019 to December 2021, he served as Vice President, Marketing at DoorDash.
 Previously, he had various marketing roles at Facebook (now Meta), a multinational technology conglomerate, from January 2017 to January 2019.
 Mr. Amoo-Gottfried holds a B.A. in economics from Macalester College.
-We believe Mr. Amoo-Gottfried is qualified to serve on our Board due to his extensive marketing experience, particularly at technology companies.
+We believe Mr. Amoo-Gottfried is qualified to serve on our Board due to his extensive experience as a marketing executive, particularly at technology companies.

-Other Public Company Boards: Mr. Amoo-Gottfried has served as a director of Vital Farms, a company that offers a range of ethically produced foods, since January 2021.
+Other Public Company Boards: Mr. Amoo-Gottfried has served as a director of Vital Farms, Inc., a company that offers a range of ethically produced foods, since January 2021.